Pro-Annex for Determining University Closure Due to Winter Weather

 Introduction and Assumptions

-When significant winter weather events occur, the university must determine if it will remain open under normal operations, move to a delayed schedule or close.
+When significant winter weather events occur, the university must determine if it will remain open under normal operations, move to a delayed schedule, or close.
 In order to make that determination, several steps will be undertaken to develop information of the current situation and/or the potential for significant winter weather events.
 Once that information is provided to the Provost, the Provost will make a determination on the status of the university operations.
 Communications and Marketing will communicate that decision to the university community.

-Weather Monitoring – Emergency Manger
+Weather Monitoring – Emergency Manager

-In addition to the weather, the Emergency Manager will evaluate road conditions via the Kentucky Roadway Weather Information System http://rwis.kytc.ky.gov/ and the Trimarc cameras and information system http://trimarc.org/site/pages/Index.html Snow removal operations in the city should also be monitored by using https://louisvilleky.gov/government/public-works/services/snow-removal.
+In addition to the weather, the Emergency Manager will evaluate road conditions via the Kentucky Roadway Weather Information System http://rwis.kytc.ky.gov/ and the Trimarc cameras and information system https://trimarc.org/site/pages/Index.html.
+Snow removal operations in the city should also be monitored by using https://apps.lojic.org/metrosnowroutes.

 Roadway Observations – University Police

-If winter weather is occurring during the overnight hours, the shift commander is responsible for driving the campuses between 0300-0400 hours to assess the conditions of the roads.
+If winter weather is occurring during the overnight hours, the shift commander is responsible for driving the campuses between 0300-0400 hours to assess the condition of the roads.
 The shift commander will contact the Emergency Manager at 0400 to report on the condition of the roads and whether they present a safety hazard.

 Snow Removal on Parking Lots and Walkways – Physical Plant